shellwe/GPLRevised/README.md

 Use this for mobile font
 https://css-tricks.com/viewport-sized-typography/

+Alternatively, you could just add a minimum width to the a tag in mobile so if it goes below a certain size it will wrap around to 1 wide.

 adding in code to do check for mobile: http://stackoverflow.com/questions/11381673/detecting-a-mobile-browser Be sure to wrap it in an isMobile exits if statement so it doesn't get called on every page load